 When we integrate this type of work back into our training we can also use the following exercise selections to keep us in the gym:

 - Use movements that reduce ankle ROM like:

 - Split squats

 - Front to back

 - Increase only when ready

 - Use ankle strengthening exercises like:

 Being the first major joint that interacts with the ground, the ankle should be one of the first points of call and by focusing on the right screening, mobility and exercise selection you will be able to avoid a lot of the common issues and injuries when it comes to activities like:

 Want to learn more?
-Sign up to our community to receive daily workouts, mobility tips and much more.
+Check out our shop to get access to daily workouts, mobility tips and much more.